jthornton-0/cccp_modifier/README.md

 continuous chain with gaps between chains that can be filled via loop stitching or other methods.

+The segment IDs can be changed to all of the same through segID, multiple chains are supported (in the form of 'A B ...
+X Y Z', chain IDs are changed to all of the same through chainID and the residues per chain are incremented so that they are continuous (for example, if all chains are 28 residues long, then chain A is untouched and chain B will start from 29 instead of 1, chain C from 57 etc).
+The path to the CCCP generated bundles must be the full path.

+The paths to the Rosetta /bin/, Rosetta /database/ and phenix /bin/ must be set before running the script.
+The CCCP server pads their files i.e. 00001, 00002...file.pdb so order is guaranteed with the original PDBs.

 The CCCP server can be found on the [Grigoryan lab website][1] where they were also kind enough to provide MATLAB files that also generate backbone atoms.
 The CCCP literature by the Grigoryan lab can be found in reference (1).